rlucioni/blog/README.md

 ## Deployment

-Travis CI handles deployment on pushes to master.
+A GitHub Actions workflow handles deployment on pushes to master.
 To build the site for deployment locally:

     $ make build